Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Deft

-Whenever you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of the current turn.
+Whenever you take the Dash minor action, your movement does not provoke attacks of opportunity until the end of the current turn.

 ### Dodgy

-You have advantage on Agility (Athletics) skill checks made as part of the Dodge reaction.
+You have advantage on Agility (Athletics) skill checks made to dodge attacks.

 ### Flashy